erickbytes/unsplash-to-fb-page/README.md

 The app uses the [python-unsplash library](https://github.com/yakupadakli/python-unsplash) and the [Facebook API](https://developers.facebook.com/docs/pages/getting-started).

-**Note:** this app is not functional as it sits in this repo.
-I have used this code to post images to Facebook.
+**Note:** this app is not functional.
+It is more concept and pieces as it sits in this repo.
+I have successfully used this code to post images to Facebook a few years ago.
 Their API likely will shift over time and may have changed in the past few years since I wrote this code.